 3. While having a healthy lifestyle is a good preventative measure against heart disease , it can’t totally eliminate that risk.
 Other factors, like cholesterol, family history and high blood pressure matter, too.
 Yet there’s a lot of misconception surrounding risk factors and facts.
 For example, a Heart IQ Quiz conducted by MDVIP, a national network of concierge physicians, found that only 55 percent of women said they were knowledgeable about the risk factors for heart disease, and only 43 percent were well informed on the best screening methods for heart disease.

-4 Being a woman means different, less traditional symptoms and risk factors for heart disease and heart attack.
+4 Being a woman means different, less traditional symptoms and risk factors for heart disease, heart attack, and sometimes even cardiac arrest.
 That’s why many women mistakenly attribute their symptoms to things like indigestion, acid reflux, the flu, or just plain aging.
 The cardiac arrest and heart attack differences vary but understanding the differences can be lifesaving, so it’s really important that any woman that experiences particular pain heads to the doctor to see if there are any underlying health issues that could be catastrophic.

 5. It’s possible to have a heart attack and not even know it.
 “Silent” heart attacks, which have no obvious symptoms, are more common in women than in men.
 These may not be discovered for days, weeks or even months after they occur, when your doctor performs an electrocardiogram.
 These types of heart attacks can occur in women younger than 65 and are more likely to happen to women with diabetes (which can change the way you experience pain).

 6. The most common symptom, for men and women, is chest pain.
 This is the one that is known to lead to the ZOLL AED Plus device being brought out to assist.
 But only half the women who suffer heart attacks will get this warning sign.
 Women are more likely to have different symptoms than men, including:

 - Back, neck, jaw or throat pain